oktagonia/oktagonia.github.io/docs/blog/pragsol/p.md

 Solomon continues, "my religion is obviously the best!
 The people who follow its rules rigorously are prosperous, just like my kingdom.
-We just put a space temple into orbit in 940 BCE!" %{(Note "He knows about the Christian era because of the sheer number of time travellers he has to deal with.")}%
+We just put a space temple into orbit in 940 BCE!" %{(Note "He knows about the Christian era because of the sheer number of time travelers he has to deal with.")}%

 Solomon has indirectly answered your question.
 The reason he prefers GLGR is because of his religion, and he believes in his religion because he believes